-Riding a motorcycle is a popular pastime, even in Illinois where the winter weather may keep motorcycles in the garage for several months.
-Since 1999, the number of motorcycles registered in Illinois has gone up by 76%; currently, there are about 240,000 registered motorcyclists in Illinois making up about 4% of all registered vehicles.
+Riding a motorcycle is a popular pastime.
+Even in Illinois, where the winter weather may keep motorcycles in the garage for several months.
+Since 1999, the number of motorcycles registered in Illinois has gone up by 76%.
+Currently, there are about 240,000 registered motorcyclists in Illinois.
+This represents about 4% of all registered vehicles.

-With so many motorcyclists on the road, motorcycle accidents have become a fact of life, as our Chicago motorcycle accident lawyers recognize.
+With so many motorcyclists on the road, motorcycle accidents have become a fact of life, as our Chicago personal injury lawyers recognize.
 In 2016, there were 3,504 crashes involving motorcycles in Illinois.

 Motorcycle Riders are More Vulnerable to Injuries

 For obvious reasons, motorcycle riders and their passengers are more vulnerable than the occupants of cars and trucks.

 Consequently, when a motorcyclist gets into an accident with a car or with a semi truck, it is more likely the motorcyclist who will suffer harm.